oewntk/grind_wndb2wndb/README.md

 *where*

 [WNDB] directory where OEWN distribution WNDB files are

-[WNDB2]  directory where extra WNDB extra files are
+[WNDB2] directory where extra WNDB files are

 [WNDB3] directory where WNDB files are output

 ## Maven Central